LJ-Zer/VisioAccelerAI/README - Copy.md

 	https://github.com/conda-forge/miniforge
 	```

-14. 5.1.
-It is an .sh file to install it, go to the directory where the .sh file located.
+14. It is an bash file to install it, go to the directory where the .sh file located.
 	```sh
 	bash <filename.sh>
 	```